typescript-cheatsheets/react/docs/advanced/patterns_by_usecase.md

 );
 ```

-While this works, representing and empty object with `Record<string, never>` [is not officially recommended](https://github.com/microsoft/TypeScript/issues/47486#issuecomment-1015671856).
+While this works, representing an empty object with `Record<string, never>` [is not officially recommended](https://github.com/microsoft/TypeScript/issues/47486#issuecomment-1015671856).
 It might be better approaching this in another way, to avoid trying to type "an exactly empty object".
 One way is grouping the required props in an optional object:

 ```tsx
 interface Props {